onflow/random-coin-toss/README.md

 it is important for developers to mindfully choose between `revertibleRandom` or seeding their own PRNG utilizing the `RandomBeaconHistory` smart contract:

-- Under the hood, the FVM instantiates a PRNG for each transaction from which `revertibleRandom` generates random numbers.
-  However, when using `revertibleRandom` a developer is relying on the PRNG that is controlled by the transaction, which also has the power to abort and revert based on `revertibleRandom`'s outputs.
+- When using `revertibleRandom` a developer is relying on randomness generation controlled by the transaction, which also has the power to abort and revert based on `revertibleRandom`'s outputs.
 Therefore, `revertibleRandom` is only suitable for smart contract functions that exclusively run within credibly-neutral transactions which a developer can trust won't revert based on undesirable random outputs.
 - In contrast, using the `RandomBeaconHistory` allows developers to use a committed random source (or seed) that can't be reverted.